kghent4/Monopoly.java/README.md

     public static void landOnSpecialProperty(Property p, String text)
     - Call this method if the property landed on is a special property!
 Give it the text that you want to display.

+    public static void setDiceDisplay(Player p, int number)
+    - Call this method to update the display when the dice are rolled!
+Tell it who rolled and what they rolled.

 *******************************************************************